• Skip to main content

 String trimmer

 You may think that trimming can achieve what you’re looking for, but it can’t.
-While both trimmers and edgers are important tools in your lawncare toolkit they perform different functions.
-Trimmers use a nylon string and generally reduce the height of your grass.
+While both trimmers and edgers are essential tools in your lawncare toolkit, they perform different functions.

-Trimmers are primarily used in those areas where you can’t get a regular mower such as near trees or when you have some unsightly weeds that grow a foot overnight and don’t justify using your regular lawnmower.
+Trimmers are primarily used in those areas where you can’t get a regular mower such as near trees or when you have some unsightly weeds that grow a foot overnight and don’t justify using your standard lawnmower.

-Edgers, on the other hand, are used to give your yard those clean, well-defined lines.
-While there are trimmers that state they can be used as edgers I think you’re better off having two separate tools.
+So while there are trimmers that state they can be used as edgers, I think you’re better off having two separate tools.

 Edgers provide a vertical delineation using a true blade and can be used to create either straight or curved lines.